mLenehan1/ECE-FinalYearProject/ProjectReport/ConceptsModellingDesign/conceptsmodellingdesign.md

 closely placed beacons could result in the scanning application choosing to route audio to the incorrect client device.
-However, as Snapcast can group client devices, and modify group volumes rather than individual volumes, client devices placed in too close of a proximity for accureate differentiation could be grouped, with one device in a group acting as a BLE beacon.
+However, as Snapcast can group client devices, and modify group volumes rather than individual volumes, client devices placed in too close of a proximity for accurate differentiation could be grouped, with one device in a group acting as a BLE beacon.

 Within the context of a home audio setup, it could be desirable to have multiple